marius-team/marius/docs/examples/config/lp_paleobiology.rst

 ``training.num_epochs``: The number of epochs to train for.
 Adjust higher or lower based on the desired accuracy of the embeddings.
 Our default is ``100`` epochs.

-``storage.dataset.base_directory``: We assume we are in the link prediction example directory ``~/marius-examples/link-predict-example/`` when running the training process, so our default relative path is ``dataset/``.
+``storage.dataset.dataset_dir``: We assume we are in the link prediction example directory ``~/marius-examples/link-predict-example/`` when running the training process, so our default relative path is ``dataset/``.
 Change if running from another directory.

 ``paleo_config.yaml``